-You’ve bought an annual family travel insurance policy thinking you’re covered for everything from your two-week summer holiday to city breaks on Eurostar.
+With an annual family travel insurance policy, are you covered for everything from your two-week summer holiday to city breaks on Eurostar?

 But what happens if your children go on holiday with your ex-partner, or if their grandparents treat them to a trip to EuroDisney?

 While adults on a family policy can usually travel independently and still be covered, it’s not always the same story for your children.